nayuki/MamIRC/doc/connector.markdown

 * If the database is manipulated with an external tool, it is okay to leave gaps in `connectionId` values.
 Whenever the Connector is restarted, it finds the maximum `connectionId` in the database, and uses this value plus one as the next `connectionId`.
 (It will not reuse a lower ID in a gap.)

 * If the database is manipulated with an external tool while a Connector is running, it is okay to manipulate events on any `connectionId` that is not a current active connection.
-It is not okay to manipulate events on active `connectionId` values because if the Processor is restarted, it learns of the current IDs and needs to read the database to get all the events that happened in these current connections.
+It is not okay to manipulate events on active `connectionId` values because if the Processor is restarted, it learns of the current connection IDs and needs to read the database to get all the events that happened in these current connections.

 * Beware of concurrent access to a MamIRC database.
 Only one Connector instance can use a particular database file at any given time; it is wrong to run two or more Connectors on the same database file because it will cause crashes and data corruption.
 Also when using an external program to read/write a database currently used by a MamIRC Connector, be sure to avoid locking the database for more than ~10 seconds, or else the Connector will exceed the maximum write timeout, and will terminate itself (along with all your IRC connections).